ministryofjustice/prisoner-content-hub-feedback-exporter/README.md

 ```

 also to test the gov notify email functionality locally, ensure the following env var is set:

 ```
   NOTIFICATION_DAY=current-day-value
 ```

-(Establishment must match the (uppercase) drupal id for the establishment)

 Then run:
 `npm run build && npm start`

 ### Runing the app for development

 To compile and run the job run: